NoomTS88/Test01/README.md

 First time with Git
-After download VS code, you need to download git-scm the set user name and user email git config --global user.name "YOUR NAME" git config --global user.email "YOUR EMAIL"
+After download VS code, you need to download git-scm to set user name and user email git config --global user.name "YOUR NAME" git config --global user.email "YOUR EMAIL"

-Done
+Done 2024